aryarm/varCA/README.md

 # files

 ### Snakefile
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline defining rules for every step of the analysis.
-It uses DNA and RNA FASTQ files to generate a summary of allelic imbalance for each gene.
+It uses ATAC-seq FASTQ files to generate a tab-delimited table containing variant caller output for every site in open chromatin regions of the genome.

 ### config.yaml
 Defines options and input for the Snakemake pipeline.